Registered Traveler: iQueue

 FLO Corporation has partnered with Cogent and iQueue to deliver RT solutions and services.
-They expected to bring back the Registered Traveler program in the "Fall of 2010" starting with Indianapolis International Airport, with further expansions planned after.
-The website still exists (flyiqueue.com) but the registered traveler enrollment is not as yet operational.
+They expected to bring back the Registered Traveler program in the "Fall of 2010," starting with Indianapolis International Airport, with further expansions planned after.
+The website still exists (flyiqueue.com), but the registered traveler enrollment is not as yet operational.

 FLO

 The FLO Corporation, in conjunction with FLO Alliance partners, provides biometric identification technologies and credentialing processes for use in airports in accordance with the Registered Traveler program.
 Final enrollment centers are located in the Washington, D.C. area, or by on-location appointment for corporate accounts.

 RtGo

-RtGo was operated by Unisys Corporation (It had been bought out by FLO and was being operated by IRAM Associates).
-Membership was $100 per year, with option to prepay for up to 5 years.
+RtGo was operated by Unisys Corporation (it had been bought out by FLO and was being operated by IRAM Associates).
+Membership was $100 per year, with the option to prepay for up to 5 years.
 Shortly after the buyout, the company went out of business and was shut down in July 2009.
-The office at the Reno/Tahoe International Airport is no longer in use and both enrollment and special RTGo lines are no longer in use.
-The verification kiosks have also been removed.
-Instead, business travelers are encouraged to utilize the business (black diamond) lane at the checkpoint.